 We surveyed property managers and these are the top 7 questions they wish every tenant asked in their quest to understand, and therefore — be understood.

 - How do I properly care for these home amenities?
 Kitchen appliances, the bathtub, blinds, HVAC filter.
-Is there anything I missed that requires special attention?
+Did I miss anything that requires special attention?

 - What types of situations constitute as emergency maintenance orders and how do I reach out to get assistance?